Hierarchical Decision Making Based on Structural Information Principles: The Proposed SIDM Framework

-In the filtration for trivial edges in $G_s$, we minimize its one-dimensional structural entropy to simplify the complete state graph into a k-nearest neighbor (kNN) graph (step c in Figure \ref{fig:SIDM Framework}).
-A lower one-dimensional structural entropy indicates more effective removal of noisy information from the complete graph.
-This filtration procedure is summarized in Algorithm \ref{algorithm:filtration}.
-For a more sensitive filtration, we incorporate a modification factor $M$ to adjust the edge weights of $G_s$ (line 1 in Algorithm \ref{algorithm:filtration}) as follows:

-We take each state $s \in S$ as the center vertex, preserving only its $k$ edges with the highest absolute weights.
-Subsequently, we compute the one-dimensional structural entropy $H^1(G_\text{k})$ of the resulting kNN graph $G_\text{k}$ (lines 3 and 4 in Algorithm \ref{algorithm:filtration}).
-We then assess the $H^1(G_\text{k})$ metric across a spectrum of plausible k values (line 2 in Algorithm \ref{algorithm:filtration}) and select the optimal value $\text{k}^*$ that minimizes the one-dimensional structural entropy (Line 5 in Algorithm \ref{algorithm:filtration}).
-The final output is the associated graph $G_{\text{k}^*}$, which serves as the sparse state graph $G^*_s$ (lines 6 and 7 in Algorithm \ref{algorithm:filtration}).
+Third, we construct a complete, weighted, and undirected state graph $G_s$, where each state $s \in S$ is a vertex and each edge $(s_i, s_j)$ is weighted by the metric $\mathcal{C}(s_i,s_j)$.
+To eliminate the interference of insignificant connections, particularly those with absolute values near zero, we apply edge filtration to the complete state graph $G_s$.
+Following the prior study \citep{li2016three}, we simplify $G_s$ into a $\text{k}$-nearest neighbor ($\text{k}$NN) graph by minimizing its one-dimensional structural entropy.
+The filtration procedure, summarized in Algorithm \ref{alg: filtration}, involves treating each state $s \in S$ as a center vertex and retaining only its $\text{k}$ edges with the highest absolute weights to construct the $\text{k}$NN graph $G_\text{k}$ (line $4$ in Algorithm \ref{alg: filtration}).
+We then compute the one-dimensional structural entropy $H^1(G_\text{k})$ for the resulting graph $G_\text{k}$ (line $5$ in Algorithm \ref{alg: filtration}).
+To determine the optimal parameter $\text{k}^*$, we evaluate $H^1(G_\text{k})$ across a range of plausible $\text{k}$ values and select the one that minimizes entropy (lines $3$ and $8$ in Algorithm \ref{alg: filtration}).
+The optimized graph $G_{\text{k}^*}$ serves as the final sparse state graph $G^*_s$ (lines $9$ and $10$ in Algorithm \ref{alg: filtration}).